openthread/openthread/doc/spinel-protocol-src/spinel-feature-jam-detect.md

 most recent interval and bit 63 for the oldest intervals (63 sec earlier).
 The bit is set to 1 if the jamming detection module observed/detected high signal level during the corresponding one second interval.
-The value is read-only and is encoded as two `L` (uint32) values in little-endian format (first `L` (uint32) value gives the lower bits corresponding to more recent history).